FBK-NILab/app-classifyber-segmentation/README.md

 You only need to provide the tractogram of the (target) subject you want to extract the bundle(s) from and the anatomical T1 of the (target) subject.
 WARNING: the tractogram needs to be already co-registered in the MNI152 T1 space (you can use the app https://doi.org/10.25663/brainlife.app.202 to warp your .tck file to the correct anatomical space).

 Output: \
 You will get the wmc segmentation of the bundle(s) of interest in the target subject.
-You can convert it in multiple .tck files with the app https://doi.org/10.25663/brainlife.app.251.
+You can convert it in multiple .tck files with the App https://doi.org/10.25663/brainlife.app.251.

 You can choose the bundle(s) to be segmented by providing the id(s) related to the training results you want to use as follows: